invopop/ctxi18n/README.md

 Notice in the example that the `title` was previously defined inside the `welcome` object in the source YAML, and we're accessing it here by defining the path `welcome.title`.

-To use the `Locale` object directly, extract it from the context and call the methods directly:
+To use the `Locale` object directly, extract it from the context and call the methods:

 ```go
 l := ctxi18n.Locale(ctx)
 fmt.Println(l.T("welcome.title"))
 ```

 There is no preferred way on how to use this library, so please use whatever best first your application and coding style.
+Sometimes it makes sense to pass in the context in every call, other times the code can be shorter and more concise by extracting it.

 ### Interpolation